-Note: Where you are intending to join a remotely located Traffic Manager into a cluster, it is essential that you provide it an "External IP address" first.
-Furthermore, it is recommended that you ensure the availability of this address, and in particular ports 9080 and 9090, across your cluster prior to adding the new machine.
+Note: Where you are intending to join a remotely located Traffic Manager into a cluster, it is essential that you provide the Traffic Manager an "External IP address" first.
+Furthermore, it is recommended that you ensure the availability of this address, and in particular ports 9080 and 9090 (or whichever ports your Traffic Manager uses for Control communications and the Admin UI), across your cluster prior to adding the new machine.
 Failure to observe this could cause configuration replication problems within your cluster.
-For more details about how to set the External IP address, see "Setting Traffic Manager Locations" on page 368.
+For more details about how to set the External IP address, see "Setting Traffic Manager Locations" on page 370.
+For more information on the Traffic Manager's network port requirements, see "Default Ports Used by the Traffic Manager" on page 325.